npm/registry/docs/REGISTRY-API.md

 | package | String | **Path**  | ✅         | the name of the package |
 | version | String | **Query** | ❌         | a version number        |

+This endpoint responds with the package metadata document, sometimes informally called a "packument" or "doc.json".
+The format of the response is described in detail in the [package metadata documentation](package-metadata.md).

 #### `GET·/{package}/{version}`

 | Name     | Value     | Kind     | Required?     | Notes     |